AlexanderGeorge102934/ChatBot/README.md

 ## License

 This project is shared for **educational and demonstration purposes**.
-Feel free to modify or share with attribution.

 ---

-Feel free to open an issue or pull request with any questions or improvements!
-Happy Chatbot Building!